What are the Basic Terms in Accounting?

 Purchases are a complete amount of products procured by a business on credit and cash, to be used or sold.
 During a trading concern, purchases are made from merchandise for resale with or without processing.
 During a manufacturing concern, raw materials are purchased, processed further into finished goods, then sold.
 Purchases could also be cash purchases or credit purchases.

 Debtors are persons and/or other entities who owe to an enterprise an amount for purchasing goods and services on credit.
 The total amount standing against such persons and/or entities on the deadline is shown within the record as sundry debtors on the asset side.

 Creditors are persons and/or other entities who need to be paid by an enterprise an amount for providing the enterprise goods and services on credit.
-The total amount standing in the favor of such persons and/or entities on the deadline are shown within the record as sundry creditors on the liabilities side.
+The total amount standing in the favor of such persons and/or entities on the deadline is shown within the record as sundry creditors on the liabilities side.